Babbage-squad-ga/project3-frontend/README.md

 ### Taker Stories
-* As a taker I would like to be able to view a sumamry of submitted answers after I submit my answers
+* As a taker I would like to be able to view a summary of submitted answers after I submit my answers
-* As a taker I would like to be able to